Billy Name: Career in theater

-The Factory years
+Andy Warhol and the Factory

-Linich had first met pop artist Andy Warhol fleetingly when he was a waiter at Serendipity 3.
+Linich had first met Pop artist Andy Warhol fleetingly when he was a waiter at Serendipity 3.
 In 1963, artist Ray Johnson brought Warhol and art critic David Bourdon to one of Linich's haircutting parties in his East Village apartment.
-Name later recalled his interaction with Warhol:I was famous for giving haircuts, so he said, "Would you let me do a film of you doing haircuts?"
+Linich later recalled his interaction with Warhol:I was famous for giving haircuts, so he said, "Would you let me do a film of you doing haircuts?"
 [Haircut, 1963] I had covered my entire apartment in silver foil and painted everything silver.
 Andy said "Well, I just got a new loft [the Factory]; would you do to it what you've done to your apartment?"
 I said "Oh, sure, let's do it."
 So, I started doing it.
 I was a technician— I'd been a light designer for [Manhattan dance theatre] the Judson Church.
 I also worked for some off-Broadway theater and avant-garde dance companies.
-I installed all the lighting at the Factory, all the sound systems.In return for making over his loft, Warhol gave him a new role within the Factory.
+I installed all the lighting at the Factory, all the sound systems.In return for making over his loft, Warhol gave him a new role within the Factory at 231 East 47th Street.
 "I was into light and sound before, but not photography", he said.
 "Andy had a still camera, but he had gotten the Bolex.
 He was going to start to do films, and he gave me the Pentax and said 'Here, Billy, you do the still photography; I'm going to start making films.'
 I became the in-house photographer and was sort of like the foreman.
 Eventually I moved in."

 His presence evoked an atmosphere that led to the development of new techniques and a new kind of art studio where Warhol began making films and creating Warhol superstars.
-One day, while completing a form, Linich noticed the blank "Name:" field, he entered Name and thus became Billy Name.
+One day, while completing a form, Linich noticed the blank "Name:" field, and he entered Name, thus becoming Billy Name.

-Name lived and worked at the Factory, having taken residence in a closet at the back of the studio at 231 East 47th Street.
-Name taught himself the technical aspects of photography.
-He converted one of the Factory bathrooms into a darkroom, where he learned to process film.
+Name lived and worked at the Factory, having taken residence in a closet at the back of the studio.
+He taught himself the technical aspects of photography and converted one of the Factory bathrooms into a darkroom, where he learned to process film.
 This, combined with his background in lighting and experimental approach to his work, resulted in a body of work that captured the "silver years" at the Factory.